Gene therapies for blood disorders give kids health and hope

-Andrew Koh, M.D., is an Associate Professor in the Department of Pediatrics and the Department of Microbiology at UT Southwestern Medical Center.
+Andrew Y. Koh, M.D., is a Professor in the Department of Pediatrics and the Department of Microbiology, Chief, Division of Pediatric Hematology and Oncology, and the Grant A. Dove Distinguished Chair for Research in Oncology at UT Southwestern Medical Center.
 A member of the Harold C. Simmons Comprehensive Cancer Center, he specializes in pediatric hematology-oncology; cellular therapy, including stem cell transplantation, CAR T-cell therapy and gene therapy; and cancer immunotherapy.

 Dr. Koh earned his medical degree at Harvard Medical School.
 He completed his residency in pediatric medicine at Boston Children’s Hospital, where he served as Chief Resident.
 He then completed a dual fellowship in hematology-oncology and infectious diseases at Boston Children’s Hospital and the Dana-Farber Cancer Institute.